Novatrox/aurelia-keyboard-plugin/README.md

 ## Using the plugin
+To understand the trigger combinations.
+Read more about Mousetrap on [https://craig.is/killing/mice](https://craig.is/killing/mice)

 The plugin exposes a global custom attribute called keybind="", it has several properties to bind to.
 * trigger: Which keys should trigger
 * delegate: Callback, when no delegate is defined element.click() is default.